Billy Elliot

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 County Durham, England, 1984.
 The miners' strike has started and the police have started coming up from Bethnal Green, starting a class war with the lower classes suffering.
 Caught in the middle of the conflict is 11-year old Billy Elliot, who, after leaving his boxing club for the day, stumbles upon a ballet class and finds out that he's naturally talented.
 He practices with his teacher Mrs. Wilkinson for an upcoming audition in Newcastle-upon Tyne for the royal Ballet school in London.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Jamie Bell's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure